schoko11/KEKO-Kemper-Control/README.md

->When the app is started it defaults to browse mode, so the mode on the kemper and in the application has to match, this has to be done by you!
+>When the app is started it defaults to browse mode, so the mode on the Kemper and in the application has to match, this has to be done by you!
 >When startet you see in main window just one rig to choose from -> "rignames".
 >This is the default when no scan has been made with this installation of OSC.
 >But don't worry, there is a scanner -> press settings, there you can see the scan button.